Khovanov homology and rational unknotting: Introduction

 Khovanov's original homology theory corresponds to the Frobenius algebra $\Z[X]/(X^2)$ over~$\Z$.
-On the other hand, the theory coming from the Frobenius algebra $A_{\univ} = R_{\univ}[X] / (X^2 - hX - t)$ over $R_{\univ} = \Z[h,t]$ is called \emph{universal}, since for all rank two Frobenius algebras $\mathcal{F}$, the chain complex $C_{\mathcal{F}}(D)$ is determined by $C_{\univ}(D)$~\cite{KH2}.
+On the other hand, the theory coming from the Frobenius algebra $A_{\univ} = R_{\univ}[X] / (X^2 - hX - t)$ over $R_{\univ} = \Z[h,t]$ is called \emph{universal}, since for all rank two Frobenius algebras~$\mathcal{F}$, the chain complex $C_{\mathcal{F}}(D)$ is determined by $C_{\univ}(D)$~\cite{KH2}.
 Recently, Khovanov and Robert defined another theory called $\alpha$-homology, which is also universal in the sense above \cite{frob2}.
-To define $\lambda$, we will use a third universal theory, which we call $\Z[G]$-homology.
-The universality of this theory is due to Naot \cite{zbMATH05118580,naotphd}.
-This $\Z[G]$-theory associates to a diagram $D$ of a knot $K$ the reduced Khovanov chain complex coming from the Frobenius algebra $R[X] / (X^2 + GX)$ with $R = \Z[G]$.
+To define~$\lambda$, we will use a third universal theory, which we call $\Z[G]$-homology. \footnote{Here $G$ is simply a symbolic variable, and so $\Z[G]$ is the one-variable polynomial ring over the integers (not some group ring).} The universality of this theory is due to Naot \cite{zbMATH05118580,naotphd}.
+This $\Z[G]$-theory associates with a diagram $D$ of a knot $K$ the reduced Khovanov chain complex coming from the Frobenius algebra $R[X] / (X^2 + GX)$ with~$R = \Z[G]$.
 We denote this chain complex by $\llbracket D\rrbracket$ (well-defined up to isomorphism) or $\llbracket K\rrbracket$ (well-defined up to homotopy equivalence).
 Our reason to use $\Z[G]$-homology is that it is the simplest of the three mentioned universal theories, in so far as the ground ring is a polynomial ring in only one, instead of two variables.
 Let us explicitly state how $\Z[G]$-homology determines $\mathcal{F}_{\univ}$-homology (this is implicit in the work of Naot \cite{zbMATH05118580,naotphd}). \begin{restatable}{theorem}{thmequiv} Endow $A_{\univ} = \Z[h,t][X] / (X^2 - hX - t)$ with the structure of a $\Z[G]$-module by letting $G$ act as $2X - h$.
-Then for every knot $K$,
+Then for every knot~$K$,